‘We don’t stop playing because we grow old; we grow old because we stop playing.’ – George Bernard Shaw

 Set aside time to watch funny movies or connect with the friends and family who make you giggle.
 This simple tool is one of the most powerful in alleviating stress.

-If this has piqued your curiosity and you feel as though you could need some more play in your life, why not join us for our Rhythmic Meditation Retreat, held at Glenrock Scout Camp every month.
+If this has piqued your curiosity and you feel as though you could need some more play in your life, why not join us for our Reconnect Retreat, held at Glenrock Scout Camp every month.
 No rhythm required, just a playful attitude.
 Can’t wait to see you there!

 Nisha is a freelance writer and astrologer, based in the magical Byron Hinterlands.
 As well as running her little candle business, her life and loves involve writing, yoga, gardening and spirituality.